Aadunni/CKD_Stage_Prediction/README.md

 ---

----

 ## 🤝 Acknowledgements

-* This work draws on collaborative efforts between clinical informatics teams and data science units.
+* This work draws on collaborative efforts between clinical staff of the hospital and Myself (@Aadunni).
 * Special thanks to the contributing hospitals for anonymized datasets.